Stephenzhangbr/cosmic-civilization-os/README.md

 # Cosmic Civilization OS
 ![Cosmic Civilization OS Architecture](docs/cosmic_civilization_os_architecture.png)

+This is a conceptual system architecture, not a software implementation.
 ### Civilization Stability Engineering for the AI Era

 An open framework for designing **stable, multi-intelligence civilizations** in the age of artificial intelligence.